-The Accessories collection consists of personal adornments that are non-clothing and non-jewelry.
-Items such as hats, gloves, shoes, purses, etc. The permanent collection housed at the Museum of Beadwork contains examples which represent cultures and people from around the globe, as well as throughout history.
+The Accessories collection consists of personal adornments that are non-clothing and non-jewelry: items such as hats, gloves, shoes, and purses.
+The permanent collection housed at the Museum of Beadwork contains examples which represent cultures and people from around the globe, as well as throughout history.

 Edwardian Steel Cut Shoe Buckles